designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

-~In order to create a harmonious color palette, you can also use the color wheel.~
+In order to create a harmonious color palette, you can also use the color wheel.

-~**Complementary colors** are high in contrast and have a very bold and aggressive effect.~
+**Complementary colors** are high in contrast and have a very bold and aggressive effect.

 &nbsp;

+#### Hint:
-~You can drag the white dots around the color wheel to get new complementary colors.~ ~**Try it!**~ 🧐
+You can change the position of the white dots around the color wheel to get new complementary colors.
+**Try it!** 🧐

 -